muratiakos/PrimaryEducationProjects/README.md

-# Primary School Science Demos - Project Archive
+# Primary School Education tools - Project Archive
 > This is an archive project collecation, unmaintained since 2003.

-This repository is a science and math demonstration and educational software archive written in the early 2000s as a student.
+This repository is a science, math and literature demo and educational software archive written in the early 2000s by me as a student.

-The demonstration demo applications were written in Visual Basic 6.
+The demonstration demo applications were maily written in Visual Basic 6 or Pascal for DOS and Windows.

 For binary compilations, dependency and setup files, check releases.

 ## Physics